 \subsection{Energy and Angular-momentum Fluxes}

-Having derived the tidal response of the WD (e.g., $\xi_{nlm}^{\rm R} $), we can compute the energy and angular momentum extracted from the binary orbit and deposited into the WD.
-From these quantities, the corresponding back reaction on the binary orbit can be inferred.
-We compute the $z$-component of the time-averaged angular-momentum flux carried by tidally excited gravity waves by
+Having derived the tidal response of the WD (e.g., $\xi_{nlm}^{\rm R}$), we can compute the energy and angular-momentum transfer from the binary orbit into the star, and thereby infer the corresponding tidal back reaction on the orbital evolution.
+The $z$-component of the time-averaged angular-momentum flux carried by tidally excited gravity waves is given by